AAT Accounting Level 4 Diploma in Professional Accounting Technicians

 Course Content

-AAT Level 4 Diploma in Professional Accounting (Q2022) modules include
+AAT Level 4 Diploma in Professional Accounting Technicians modules include:

-The above modules may be available to study as standalone modules (under Q2022 standards) and are studied alongside students on the full programme.
+The above modules may be available to study as standalone modules and are studied alongside students on the full programme.

 Assessment